bitcoin-s/bitcoin-s/README.md

 This is the core functionality of bitcoin-s.

 This repostitory includes the following functionality:
-  - Native Scala objects for various protocol types (Transactio n, TransactionInput, ScriptSignatures...)
+  - Native Scala objects for various protocol types (Transaction, TransactionInput, ScriptSignatures...)
   - Serializers and deserializers for bitcoin data structures mentioned above
   - An implementation of Bitcoin's Script programming language
     - This passes all of the test cases found inside of script_tests.json on the Bitcoin Core repo